maxthraxx/WFGY/ProblemMap/README.md

 This Emergency Room is powered by pre-trained share windows.
 Just pick your doctor, drop your bug (or screenshot), and you’ll get an instant diagnosis with the fix attached.

+💡 **WFGY doctors work 24/7** — they’ll sit with you at 3 AM, hold your shaking hand, debug your code,
+and the bill is always $0. (yes, free surgery for your broken pipeline).

 🗓️ **Grand Opening: 9/3 — Be ready.**

 🟥🟥🟥🟥🟥🟥🟥🟥🟥🟥🟥🟥🟥

 ---
 </details>

 <details>
 <summary><strong>⏱️ 30 seconds: Why WFGY Works as a Semantic Firewall</strong></summary>